Wingham Wildlife Park: Species

-Notable Species
+Notable species

 Gray's monitors were introduced to the collection in 2010, becoming the only Gray's monitors on display in a British zoo, and one of only two zoos in Europe.
 These very specialised lizards are a focal point of the direction which the reptile house at the park is heading in, and at 2 years of age at the time of arrival it will be a number of years before the park can try to achieve the first breeding of this species in Europe.
 The collection currently has a pair of this species to try to achieve this.

 Little red flying foxes came to the park in 2010 in the form of two pairs, which live in the foyer of the Tropical House alongside a group of Egyptian fruit bats (Rousettus aegyptiacus).
 These four individuals are the only ones of this species on display in a European zoo.

 Julian the ring-tailed lemur became one of the park's most well known animals when he started his own Facebook page on 20 May 2011.
-Julian is just one of the inhabitants of the popular walk-through ring-tailed lemur exhibit at the park.
+Julian was just one of the inhabitants of the popular walk-through ring-tailed lemur exhibit at the park.
 In contrast to most lemur walk-through enclosures which tend to be single-sex groups, Wingham use a mixed-sex group in their exhibit and have successfully bred this species every year since 2008.
 Julian was put to sleep in January 2016 after his health started to deteriorate.

 As of 2013, the park became the home of the only six Spix's night monkeys outside of South America.
 These animals are on display by the tropical house and are being used as a flagship species both by Wingham Wildlife Park and Colombian charity Fundacion Entropika, to raise awareness of rainforest destruction along the Colombian / Peruvian border.
 The park even sells a free dried yellow chili found in the rainforest of Colombia to raise awareness and funding for the native people of Colombia who cultivate this chili as an alternative income over capturing night monkeys.

 As of 2016, Wingham Wildlife Park is one of three zoos worldwide currently displaying Pardine genets (according to Zootierliste).